 Cotton isn’t just the world’s dirtiest crop – it’s the thirstiest, too.
 Because it’s grown with no other thought than to maximize yield and profit, no thought is given to proper water management.
 Below-ground water, as well as rivers and lakes are drained completely – causing further environmental devastation – to feed cotton crops.

 One of the most obvious examples of the damage dirty cotton (and the humans that grow it) does to our fragile planet is the loss of the Aral Sea.
-Used as a water source for ever-thirsty dirty cotton, this once thriving aquatic ecosystem, that also provided valuable food and supported countless humans, is now nothing but a barren wasteland.
+Used as a water source for ever-thirsty dirty cotton, this once-thriving aquatic ecosystem, that also provided valuable food and supported countless humans, is now nothing but a barren wasteland.
 No water.
 No life.
-Just empty dessert.
+Just empty desert.
 And it’s because of dirty cotton.